chuajingjie/Agronomic-Decision-Support-System/README.md

 Farmers can obtain more accurate and tailored fertilizer recommendation amounts by entering their own specific data into the model.

-To demonstrate how farmers might access this model, a simple web app hosting the model has been created using Streamlit.
+To demonstrate how farmers might access this model, I created a simple web app hosting the model using Streamlit.
 The app is deployed to the cloud and can be accessed via the following link:

 https://dayataniassignment.streamlit.app/

-## 5. A Presentation Summarizing the Project, Designed to Communicate the Findings to Both Technical and Non-technical Stakeholders
+## 6. A Presentation Summarizing the Project, Designed to Communicate the Findings to Both Technical and Non-technical Stakeholders

-The powerpoint slides summarising the project can be found in the `slides` folder of this repository
+The slides (in pdf format) summarising the project can be found in the `slides` folder of this repository